rcastley/rsvp/README.md

    See `.streamlit/secrets.toml.example` for a complete configuration template with all available options.

-   **Note:** After the initial setup, you can edit most settings through the Admin Settings page in the web interface (see below).
+   **Note:** After the initial setup, you can edit all settings (including secrets.toml) through the Admin Settings page in the web interface (see below).

 ## Running the Application